 Monday 10th - FIRST QUARTER MOON.
 Rising at Noon and setting at Midnight, the Moon is 90-135 degrees ahead of the Sun.
 Light and dark are in equal balance.
 Consolidate and give form to projects.
 Be creative and deal with any challenges that may arise.

 Tuesday 18th - FULL MOON.
 The Earth is between the Sun and Moon.
 The Moon, rising at sunset and setting at dawn, is 180-135 degrees behind the Sun.
 The Full Moon is the time to celebrate the complete.

 Wednesday 26th - LAST QUARTER MOON.
 Time to clear out anything that hasn´t worked or isn´t needed.
 Rising at midnight and setting at noon, this Moon is 90-45 degrees behind the Sun.
 Time to clear out anything that hasn’t worked or isn’t needed.

 APOGEE AND PERIGEE From timeanddate.com The Moon's orbit around Earth is not a perfect circle, but elliptical, with one side closer to Earth than the other.
 As a result, the distance between the Moon and Earth varies throughout the month and the year.
 On average, the distance is about 382,900 kilometers (238,000 miles).
 The point on the Moon's orbit closest to Earth is called the Perigee and the point farthest away is the Apogee.

-Perigee (Closest to the earth) - Saturday 11th
+Perigee (Closest to the earth) - Sunday 2nd and Sunday 30th.

 CELTIC LUNAR TREE